Meet the Experts

 The obstetrician–gynecologists (ob-gyns) and health care professionals who review the information on this website are members of the Patient Education Review Panel of the American College of Obstetricians and Gynecologists (ACOG).
 This panel is focused on helping women understand their health and how to make healthy decisions.
 Current and former members of other ACOG committees, task forces, and work groups also may be invited to review content and contribute to the website.

-All ob-gyn reviewers and contributors are ACOG fellows.
-Fellows are ob-gyns who have met high ethical and professional standards.
-They are board-certified in obstetrics, gynecology, or both.
+All ob-gyn reviewers and contributors are ACOG Fellows and Junior Fellows.
+These are ob-gyns who have met high ethical and professional standards.
+Fellows are board-certified in obstetrics, gynecology, or both.

 Reviewers help ensure that all of the content on this website is accurate, educational, empowering, and inclusive.
 Ultimately, this website is designed to support ACOG’s mission of improving women’s health and commitment to changing the culture of medicine.
 This involves acting to eliminate racism and promote equity in women’s health.
 Learn more about ACOG’s commitment and action plan.